Crews search for survivors in North Carolina's mountains days after Helene's deluge

-Many of those who survived what was one of the deadliest storms in U.S. history were left without electricity or any way to reach out for help.
+Many who lived through what was one of the deadliest storms in U.S. history were left without electricity or any way to reach out for help.
 Some cooked food on charcoal grills or hiked to high ground in the hopes of finding a signal to call loved ones.

 The devastation was especially bad in the Blue Ridge Mountains, where at least 40 people died in and around the city of Asheville, a tourism haven known for its art galleries, breweries and outdoor activities.